-ACE’s Adult Educator Workshops are designed to be fun, hands-on, action-packed, and informational for teachers, youth leaders, scout leaders, and any other leaders interested in teaching about natural and built environments.
+ACE’s Adult Educator Workshops are designed to be fun, hands-on, action-packed, and informational for teachers, non-formal educators, youth leaders, scout leaders, and any other leaders interested in teaching about natural and built environments.

 "It fit so well with our science curriculum."

 “This is reinforcing our curriculum perfectly – vocabulary, concepts – [this field trip] is really meeting our objectives.”

 -5th grade teacher, Creekside Elementary, Durham

 “I had no idea we would touch on so many of the objectives we were supposed to cover.”